GrantMeStrength/retro/index.md

 * [Zog](zog/zog.md) - Experiments with a Z80-based collection of parts called Zog
 * [RC2014](rc2014/rc2014.md) - Experiments with some RC2014 kits (empty for now)
 * [Jupiter Ace stuff](Ace/index.md) - Programs and hardware
+* [Projects](Projects/index.md) - Some notes to work-in-progress projects and experiments

 ## Little bit related